afforeroc/my-weather-api/README.md

 8. The response must include the content-type header (application/JSON) :heavy_check_mark: :heavy_check_mark:

-9. Functions must be tested :construction:
+9. Functions must be tested :heavy_check_mark: :heavy_check_mark:

 10. Keep a cache of 2 minutes of the data.
-You can use a persistent layer for this. :heavy_check_mark: :heavy_check_mark:
+You can use a persistent layer for this. :heavy_check_mark: :x:

 ## Reference links